What is HB 2592?HB 2592

 Is there still a $440 presumptive fine for not having a weight receipt?

-Drivers may still be subject to citation and/or fines when entering or operating vehicles in Oregon prior to enrolling or obtaining proper authority to operate or when operating the vehicle while the motor carrier’s account is suspended or the vehicle registration is suspended.
+Drivers may still be subject to citation and/or fines when entering or operating vehicles in Oregon before enrolling or obtaining proper authority to operate or when operating the vehicle while the motor carrier’s account is suspended or the vehicle registration is suspended.

 How will fuel sellers know that I am enrolled in the Weight-Mile Tax Program?